 Instead, smash the berries with the back of a wooden spoon through a fine mesh strainer OR place them in a nut milk bag and squeeze like crazy.
 Both of these methods will ensure no seeds make it into the final syrup.

-Instead of throwing away the elderberry mash (the solids that are left after you’ve smashed the berries through the strainer), use them for flavoring your kombucha!
-You’ll get a double whammy of immune-boosting AND gut boosting benefits, and get the most out of the investment in elderberries.
+Instead of throwing away the elderberry mash (the solids that are left after you’ve smashed the berries through the strainer), use it for flavoring your kombucha!
+You’ll get a double whammy of immune-boosting AND gut boosting benefits of elderberry syrup and get the most out of the investment in elderberries.

 To do this, place 1-2 tablespoons of elderberry mash into a tea bag.
 I have cotton tea bags like these and was able to put 2 tablespoons of mash into each of my 4 tea bags.